 Did you know that the opposite of a green thumb is a brown thumb?
 To be honest, all this talk about colored thumbs is leaving me a bit pale.

 However, I’m gearing up to work on sprucing up our back patio so we have a lovely space to enjoy outdoors this summer.
-We had a scorching hot summer last year and yet didn’t hardly spend any time out there.
+We moved last year and it’s been a busy spring trying to get acquainted with our new space.

-I’ll share more about the patio later (before and after pics, naturally), but let start with first things first: shopping.
+I’ll share more about what we’re growing late – hint: we’re growing our own herbs for tea! – but let start with first things first: shopping.
 Before digging in – pun intended – you’ve got to stock up.
 Here’s some tips to get you started.

 “The mechanic that would perfect his work must first sharpen his tools.” – Confucius